pcawte/AgDev/README.md

 - Corrected` lib/crt/fpftol.src` to remove ZDS pseudo op not supported by fasmg and removed other ZDS assembler features that are different in fasmg

+- Corrected lib/crt/fpultof.src to remover ZDS assembler directives that are different in fasmg

 ### To-Do:

 - Testing / validation